wp-document-revisions/wp-document-revisions/readme.txt

 = Can WP Document Revisions work in my language? = Yes!
 WP Document Revisions has not been translated *yet*, but is designed to by fully internationalized.
 If you enjoy the plugin and are interested in contributing a translation (it's super easy), please take a look at the [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) page.
 If you do translate the plugin, please be sure to [contact the plugin author](http://ben.balter.com/contact/) so that it can be included in future releases for other to use.

+= Will in work with WordPress MultiSite =
+Yes!
+Each site can have its own document repository (with the ability to give users different permissions on each repository), or you can create one shared document repository across all sites.

+= Will it work over HTTPS (SSL) =
+Yes.
+Just follow the [standard WordPress SSL instructions](http://codex.wordpress.org/Administration_Over_SSL).

 == Changelog ==

 = 1.0 =